anshulforyou/transactions-monitor/README.md

 - The application uses the Web3 library to interact with the Polygon network and the MongoDB Node.js driver to connect to the database.
 - The `trackTransactions` function subscribes to pending transactions and new block headers to monitor and update transaction statuses.
+- The `getTransactionWithRetry` function is used to retrieve transaction with retry logic to handle network failures.
+The function logs error if it fails even after retries.
 - The `getTransactionReceiptWithRetry` function is used to retrieve transaction receipts with retry logic to handle network failures.
+The function throws error if it fails even after retries.
 - The code can be extended to include additional functionality or customize the database structure as per your requirements.